Ex-Arsenal star Henry to coach Montreal Impact

 "I've always kept an eye on the club and now I'm here."

-Henry becomes the seventh coach of the Montreal Impact in just eight years, succeeding Colombian Wilmer Cabrera, who was acting coach for two months after the dismissal in August of French coach Remi Garde after 10 months in charge.
+Henry becomes the seventh coach of the Montreal Impact, succeeding Colombian Wilmer Cabrera, who was acting coach for two months after the dismissal in August of French coach Remi Garde.
+The former Lyon coach arrived in Montreal in November 2017.

-Henry made his name as a world-class player at Arsenal where he scored 228 goals in 377 appearances, making him the English club's record goalscorer.
+The Frenchman made his name as a world-class player at English club Arsenal.
+In the Premier League alone he scored 175 goals in 258 appearances.

-Despite the Monaco setback, he said: "I came out of it fully reassured that's what I want to do, zero doubt about it.

-"I saw some of my ex-coaches after I left and they said 'Now you can say you are a coach because you've been sacked.'"

-Henry's hiring by the Impact is expected to help revitalize the Montreal club, which has struggled over the years to score big, missing the playoffs in 2019 after finishing ninth in the Eastern Conference.
+Henry's hiring is expected to help revitalize the Montreal Impact, which has struggled over the years to score big, missing the playoffs in 2019 after finishing ninth in the Eastern Conference.

 The team has long been overshadowed by its stronger Canadian rival, Toronto FC, which lost 3-1 to the Seattle Sounders in the 2019 MLS Cup on Sunday.

-In Montreal, Henry reunites with his former France teammate Bacary Sagna and former Barcelona teammate Bojan Krkic, as well as French defender Rod Fanni.
+In Montreal, Henry reunites with his former France teammate Bacary Sagna and former Barcelona team-mate Bojan Krkic.

 "Henry will bring a new energy to our club," Impact president Kevin Gilmore said in a statement.